 Administrative access to digital video recordings

 Formal applications under the RTI Act are intended to be a last resort.
-As such, agencies should provide access to documents administratively wherever possible.6 Agencies must comply with the privacy principles, which only permit disclosure of personal information in specific circumstances.
+As such, agencies should provide access to documents administratively wherever possible.7 However, agencies must also comply with the privacy principles, which only permit disclosure of personal information in specific circumstances.
 Whether or not administrative access to a digital video recording is appropriate will depend on the content of the footage (ie, does it contain personal information), the identity of the person requesting it, and the reason for the request.

-Because agency retention periods for digital video recordings are often short,9 it is important to request a copy of the footage immediately after receiving an access application for digital video footage.
+Because agency retention periods for digital video recordings are often short,9 it is important to request a copy of the footage from the relevant business unit immediately after receiving an access application for digital video footage.

 Refining the scope